JetBrains/kotlin-web-site/pages/docs/reference/collection-ordering.md

 The Kotlin collections package provides functions for sorting collections in natural, custom, and even random orders.
 On this page, we'll describe sorting functions that apply to [read-only](collections-overview.html#collection-types) collections.
 These functions return their result as a new collection containing the elements of the original collection in the requested order.
-To learn about functions for sorting [mutable](collections-overview.html#collection-types) collections in place, see the [List specific operations](list-operations.html#sorting).
+To learn about functions for sorting [mutable](collections-overview.html#collection-types) collections in place, see the [List Specific Operations](list-operations.html#sorting).

 ## Natural order